foss-haas/counting/README.md

 Passes the current count and the given arguments to the wrapped function and returns the function's return value.

-Increments the count by `1` each time it is called.
+Increments the count by the `increment` or `1` if no increment was provided, each time it is called.

 ## wrapper.count:int

 The current count of the wrapper.

+## wrapper.increment:int

+The increment of the wrapper.

 # License